The Q/V/M Framework

 How Scoring Works

-Raw fundamentals are transformed into comparable scores through a multi-step process designed to be fair across sectors and robust to missing data.
+Raw fundamentals are transformed into comparable scores through a multi-step process designed to be fair across sectors, current rather than stale, and robust to missing data.

 - Sector-Relative Percentiles